akaGallo/NLU_project/LAB_04/README.md

 Dataset: treebank

 ## Prerequisites
+Before using the script, make sure you have the following dependencies installed:
+- **NLTK**: NLTK (Natural Language Toolkit) is a powerful library for working with human language data.
+- **SpaCy**: SpaCy is a library for advanced natural language processing in Python.
+- **en_core_web_sm**: English language model en_core_web_sm is a small-sized model suitable for various natural language processing tasks.

-Make sure you have the required libraries installed.
-You can install them using the following commands:
+You can install the necessary dependencies using the following commands:
 ```bash
 pip install nltk
 pip install spacy